Generic selectors

 Although the time of the year is not specific, the setting of the transfiguration recalls the scene in Exodus when Moses and the seventy elders were at Mount Sinai.
 While the others remained at the base, Moses went up the mountain and a cloud covered it.
 For six days, the cloud remained and on the seventh day God spoke, just as in the transfiguration.
 For Moses, this happened following the day of Pentecost:

-But notice what Jesus says after His transfiguration: “Now as they were descending from the mountain, Jesus commanded them, saying, “Tell the vision to no one until the Son of man has risen from the dead.”
-(Matthew 17:9).
+But notice what Jesus says after His transfiguration: “Now as they came down from the mountain, Jesus commanded them, saying, “Tell the vision to no one until the Son of Man is risen from the dead.” ” (Matthew 17:9).
 The three principle disciples saw a vision of the Kingdom of God that is yet to come.
 It is a time that portrays the Feast of Tabernacles (Matthew 16:27) but this verse tells us what was foremost on the mind of Jesus Christ—His suffering and death at the Passover.

 Now back up a few verses: